 With 11% of a plan, these Guardians stood against Ronan The Accuser and fended off his xenophobic zealotry to the tune of “O-O-H Child” by The Five Stairsteps.
 As a group of friends well experienced in the sorrow of loss, the cosmic Avengers found much-needed companionship in the act of liberation.
 Star-Lord recognized his A-hole nature, made peace with it, and promised never to fall totally into the territory of “Dick” occupied by Ronan.
 That’s an internal conflict all Marvel superheroes seem to be caught inside, and it did not end with the rescue of Xandar.
 It most likely never will.

 Guardians of the Galaxy Vol. 2 pumps the breaks on the road to Infinity War.
 Minus some necessary references to Papa Thanos to fuel the sibling rivalry between Gamora and Nebula, James Gunn is allowed a very full two hours and eighteen minutes to exclusively explore the relationships of his characters.
 The sequel is not interested in the big beam of blue light piercing the sky of some doomed city.
 Gunn sets up a few minor villains (The Sovereign and Taserface) in an effort to distract you from the big bad dad wearing Kurt Russell’s face.
-For two-thirds of the film the audience is scratching its head, wondering when a genuine threat will introduce itself.
+For two-thirds of the film, the audience is scratching its head, wondering when a genuine threat will introduce itself.
 What’s with this playing house routine?

 The Infinity Gauntlet can wait.
 You may not have been expecting a tentpole hangout movie, but that’s the sit Gunn has in store for you.
 Making headlines across the universe for saving the innocent in a beautiful bassackwards fashion, Star-Lord’s deadbeat dad comes knocking on the Milano’s door.
 The kid with delusions of Knight Rider fatherhood doesn’t fall for it hook, line, and sinker, but a few hours under the spell of a potential Kurt Russell kinship would sway any man.
 No need for that paternity test.
 The rugged good looks say it all.

 Saved from certain death under the sights of The Sovereign’s arcade pod ships, the Guardians are forced to chill on Ego’s planet.
 They fall under his spell while George Harrison’s “My Sweet Lord” infects their wonder, and the sound of shore leave takes hold.
 The respite gives the group an opportunity to work out their emotional kinks.
 Monsters and villains will eventually reveal themselves, but they need to address those “some unspoken things” before they reach for their rocket packs and blasters.
-If you’re not here to “feel feelings” with Mantis or empathize with Drax’s sensitive nipples than you’re going to be marking your time till Infinity War.
+If you’re not here to “feel feelings” with Mantis or empathize with Drax’s sensitive nipples then you’re going to be marking your time till Infinity War.

 In the first film, Yondu was practically just an excuse for Gunn to sneak his buddy Michael Rooker into a Marvel film.
 He barely looked like his comic book counterpart, and he certainly did not sound like him.
 Since no one really knew or cared who the Guardians of the Galaxy actually were, Gunn had more liberty to insert his own brand of weird into the MCU.